goody139/AI_in_the_Web/README.md

 Winter term 2023

 ## Project 1: Build a search engine
 This repository is meant to provide our solution for project 1.
-This README file contains information about the functionalities we have implemented.

 ### Authors